 In June 2011, the Florida Heritage Site Historical Marker was unveiled honoring the original site of the College at the corner of Palafox and Cervantes streets in downtown Pensacola.

 For the first time in the College’s history, bachelor’s degrees were awarded at the December 2011 graduation.
-The seven students receiving BAS and BSN degrees also received specially minted coins recognizing their accomplishments and serving as a talisman for their future endeavors.
+The seven students receiving BAS and BSN degrees also received specially minted coins recognizing their accomplishments.

 The Lady Pirates basketball players made history in March 2012 as the College’s first athletic team to win back-to-back FCSAA State Championships.
 Coached by Chanda Rigby, the team again ended the season ranked third in the nation.